-Dextroamphetamines: Uses, Side Effects, Addiction
+Dextroamphetamines: Uses, How It Works, Side Effects, Addiction

 How should dextroamphetamine be used?